Rachnerd/angular2/README.md

 Click inside of the Component's decorator { } and hit ctrl+space to see the available properties.

-Give the AppComponent a selector 'myApp' which will be linked to the
+Give AppComponent a selector 'myApp' which will be linked to the
 <my-app>Loading...</my-app> tag inside index.html.

 Go back to main.ts and import AppComponent and bootstrap it like this: